GateNLP/python-gatenlp/docs/index.md

 This library also implements the functionality for the interaction with a Java GATE process in two different ways:
 * The [Java GATE Python plugin](http://gatenlp.github.io/gateplugin-Python/) can invoke a process running Python GateNLP to annotate GATE documents.
-* Python code can remote-control a Jave GATE instance via the [GateNLP GateSlave](gateslave)
+* Python code can remote-control a Jave GATE instance via the [GateNLP GateWorker](gateworker)

 ## Installation